Last Updated October, 2021

 Yet again, compared to the rest of Europe that experiences snowfalls, blizzards and frosts, January in Cyprus is still characterized as warm.
 But rains and winds can disrupt some plans for sure, so you need to be ready for that and be flexible.

 For me, as someone who experienced so many winters in Ukraine, it is difficult to say that January is actually a winter month.
-It reminds me very much of October weather in Eastern Europe.
+It reminds me very much of the October weather in Eastern Europe.
 I actually remember once visiting Vilnius in September when the weather was very similar to what I experienced later in the middle of January in Cyprus.

 What to Do in January in Cyprus